djeang/vincer-dom/readme.md

 Vincer-dom is build with [Jeka](https://jeka.dev).

-If you don't use [Intellij Plugin for Jeka](https://plugins.jetbrains.com/plugin/13489-jeka), do the following to set up your IDE after fetching this project:
+If you don't use [Intellij Plugin for Jeka](https://plugins.jetbrains.com/plugin/13489-jeka), right after fetching this project, execute:
-* Eclipse: `./jekaw eclipse#files`
+* For Eclipse: `./jekaw eclipse#files`
-* IntelliJ: `./jekaw intellij#iml`
+* For IntelliJ: `./jekaw intellij#iml`

 *Note that you don't need to install Jeka on your machine.*